If you’re trying to decide between El Nido Tour C and El Nido Tour A, I can’t make the decision for you as we all have our own preferences.

 Cadlao Lagoon is situated on Cadlao Island, the largest island in the El Nido area, known for its rugged limestone cliffs, lush greenery, and hidden lagoons.
 Accessible via boat or kayak, the lagoon offers visitors a serene environment to explore and enjoy the beauty of nature.

-Both Cadlao Lagoon of Tour C and Big Lagoon of Tour A are stunning natural attractions, both of which can be explored through kayaking.
-For me, Cadlao Lagoon is easier to explore than Big Lagoon, given that Big Lagoon is really large.
-Cadlao Lagoon has fewer people, so if you want to capture the best drone shots or a video without photobombers while kayaking, then this is better than Big Lagoon.
+Both Cadlao Lagoon (Tour C) and Big Lagoon (Tour A) are stunning natural attractions that can be explored through kayaking.
+In my experience, Cadlao Lagoon is easier to explore than Big Lagoon, given that Big Lagoon is significantly larger.
+Cadlao Lagoon also has fewer visitors, making it ideal for capturing the best drone shots or videos without photobombers while kayaking.
 If you missed your chance to get a good photo at Big Lagoon, you might have better luck at Cadlao Lagoon.

-Oddly, Big Lagoon is quite fun, probably because all the tourists are flocking there.
+Oddly enough, Big Lagoon is quite fun—probably because of the lively crowd of tourists flocking there.
 LOL.
-To sum it up, both lagoons are beautiful with their towering limestone cliffs, but I think Big Lagoon has different rock formations compared to Cadlao Lagoon, although you probably wouldn’t notice this much.
+To sum it up, both lagoons are beautiful with their towering limestone cliffs.
+However, Big Lagoon seems to have more distinct rock formations compared to Cadlao Lagoon, though the difference may not be too noticeable.

 Also read: Honda Bay Tour, Puerto Princesa, Palawan